 This year’s production features new choreography for several dances, including Tea, Peppermint, and the elegant Snow Queen.
 The creative team that has built on original choreography by Marius Petipa and Ann Dunn includes Fleming Lomax, Allison Hertzberg, Megan Jones Medford, Tricia Renshaw, and Jacob Walas.

 With great excitement, we introduce our featured guest artists for 2021: Marcelo Martinez as the Cavalier, and Amanda Gerhardt as the Sugar Plum Fairy.
-Mr. Martinez and Ms. Gerhardt are principal dancers with Carolina Ballet, and we are thrilled to welcome them to Asheville.
+Mr. Martinez and Ms. Gerhardt appear courtesy of Carolina Ballet, and we are thrilled to welcome them to Asheville.